Themekraft/wc4bp/readme.txt

 = 3.1.3 6 May 2018 =
 * Fix error notice.
 * Improving the Spelling/Grammar.
-Thanks to @arrett-eclipse
+Thanks to @garrett-eclipse
 * New option to change Shop label.
 * New option to change Shop slug.